RayKitajima/Rutile/README.md

 ```

 In the beginning, getting container for your data, and starting transaction.
-Then, getting a product instance, modifing its price, and persisting the product data.
+Then, getting a product instance, modifying its price, and persisting the product data.
-At the end, commiting transaction.
+At the end, committing transaction.

 ## Gist of client